Hartlaub's duck: Distribution

-Behavior
+Behaviour

-In flight, Hartlaub's ducks will quack "ko-ko-ko-ko" or "kakakakarr."
-Their conversational sounds are "whit-whit-whit."
-When threatened, the males will quack a fast "wheezy whistle."
+In flight, Hartlaub's ducks will quack "ko-ko-ko-ko" or "kakakakarr".
+Their conversational sounds are "whit-whit-whit".
+When threatened, the males will quack a fast "wheezy whistle".
 When juveniles are in distress, they will give three calls in evenly spaced quick descending notes.

 Their diet consists of aquatic invertebrates, such as insects and crustaceans.
 The Republic of Congo's Nouabalé-Ndoki National Park reports that the ducks regularly feed on the insects found in elephant dung.
-They'll also eat seeds and insect larvae.
+They also eat seeds and insect larvae.
 To remove ectoparasites, these ducks have been observed jumping onto the backs of bongo and forest buffalo.
 They are most active in the early morning and evening.

 Breeding

-There is no evidence of nests, but they mate during rainy seasons in the months of June to September.
-The females lay cream-colored eggs, and the chicks have sooty-black heads, yellowish bodies, and an additional orange tinge to the chin, neck, and face.
+The nests have not yet been described in the wild, but they mate during rainy seasons in the months of June to September.
+The females lay cream-coloured eggs, and the chicks have sooty-black heads, yellowish bodies, and an additional orange tinge to the chin, neck, and face.
 These chicks weigh approximately 35-46 grams upon hatching.

 Population

-This species exhibits an expansive range, preventing it from meeting vulnerable criteria based on range size, habitat quality, and population limits.
+This species has an extensive range, preventing it from meeting vulnerable criteria based on range size, habitat quality, and population limits.
 Despite a declining population trend, it does not demonstrate the rapidity required to warrant worrying over the possibility of distinction or at-risk status.
 The population size, varying from moderately small to large, also falls short of vulnerable thresholds.
-Consequently, this species is designated as "Least Concern" because of its extensive range and stable population count.
+Consequently, this species is designated as "Least Concern" because of its extensive range and population count.

 Conservation

 In 2006, there were reported to be between 26,000 and 110,000 Hartlaub's ducks in the world.
 Hartlaub's ducks were formerly considered threatened.
 However, as of 2020, they are no longer considered to be such.
-One of the largest threats to the Hartlaub's duck is forest destruction, hunting, and water pollution from mining and poison-fishing.
+The largest threats to the Hartlaub's duck are forest destruction, hunting, and water pollution from mining and poison-fishing.
 This species is hunted and traded for medicinal purposes in Nigeria.